Pilauda: Telecommunication

 The village has BTS of major telecommunication companies including that of BSNL, Airtel, Vodafone, Reliance, and Jio.
 Land line telephones are also available, though the village still lacks Internet Broadband connectivity.
 Direct to home, DTH connections in the village are also rising.

 Health

-The village has one Primary Health Center, one Ayurvedic Hospital and many private practitioners catering their own and neighboring villages like Kherli, Baglae, Kishorpur, Chhoti, Khareda, and Mahanandpur's health requirement.
+The village has one Primary Health Center, one Ayurvedic Hospital and many private practitioners catering their own and neighboring villages like Kherli, Baglai, Kishorpur, Chhoti Udei, Khareda, and Mahanandpur(Dodya) health requirement.

 These Primary Health Centres have been sanctioned to MBBS doctors' post, however they seldom visit.

 Religious places

 In a meeting of village headmen, it was decided to construct newer abode for mother Lahkod, the symbol of village.
 The salaried personnel of the village have been appealed to donate a month's salary for this higher cause.
 It was also appealed that farmers shall contribute their non grain produce for this.
 Donation from outside personnel are also welcome.